Donna Loren: Return to performing

-"Moonlight Kisses" (Single)

 On February 25, 2012, "Moonlight Kisses" was released as a single to download.
 The song was written and produced by Loren, and she again worked with guitarist Charles Michael Brotman.

-Appearances in conjunction with Loren's new work

 Loren accompanied the release of her new material with numerous appearances on radio shows, interviews, and public appearances.
-An article in Beverly Hills Courier in March, 2010 profiled her new work, beginning with "Donna Loren was the "It Girl" long before Paris Hilton and Kim Kardashian hit the streets of Beverly Hills".
+An article in Beverly Hills Courier in March 2010 profiled her new work, beginning with "Donna Loren was the "It Girl" long before Paris Hilton and Kim Kardashian hit the streets of Beverly Hills".

 She hosted a "Beach Party Movie Marathon" (Muscle Beach Party and Beach Blanket Bingo were shown) presented by American Cinematheque at the Egyptian Theatre, Hollywood on February 11, 2010, debuting the medley of her Beach Party songs.
 She would sing the medley and "Love It Away" for a Thrillville's "Valentine's Beach Party" at The Balboa Theatre, San Francisco on February 14, 2010, which screened Beach Blanket Bingo, and performed again at "Movie Night at the Blue Dragon" at the Blue Dragon Coastal Cuisine and Musiquarium in Kawaihae, Hawaii on April 28, 2010.

 Liz Smith included a feature on Loren in her column on March 17, 2010.
 On June 25, 2010, Loren was interviewed on the nationally syndicated radio show Little Steven's Underground Garage, hosted by Steven Van Zandt.

 Since returning to performing in 2009, Loren regularly attends autograph shows and conventions, where she meets fans and performs.
-Loren performed and met fans at the three-day Rock Con Festival, held July 30-August 1, 2010, in East Rutherford, New Jersey.
+Loren performed and met fans at the three-day Rock Con Festival, held July 30 – August 1, 2010, in East Rutherford, New Jersey.
 Among the over 100 other artists and guests appearing were Billy Hinsche, Al Jardine, Paul Petersen, Hilton Valentine, Mary Wilson, and members of the girl-groups The Angels and The Delicates.
 She appeared and performed at the Monkees Convention in both 2013 (with Micky Dolenz and Peter Tork attending) and 2014 (with Dolenz, Tork, and Michael Nesmith).
-In 2016, she headlined the four-day Tiki Oasis festival in San Diego, performing a concert on Friday, 19 August.
+In 2016, she headlined the four-day Tiki Oasis festival in San Diego, performing a concert on Friday, August 19.

 In 2013, Loren was part of the choir for the song “If I Had the Time (I Could Change the World),” which was written and produced by Dick Wagner to benefit St. Jude Children’s Research Hospital.
 She performed the theme song, "The Devil Made Her Do It!
 (I Can’t Help It)," for the 2017 documentary Mansfield 66/67, which is also included on the film's soundtrack album.

 She has regularly performed online concerts on Stageit.com under the name Donna Loren's Shindig!